gnsmrky/pytorch-fast-neural-style-for-web/README.md

-# Run PyTorch fast-neural-style example with ONNX.js in web browsers
+# Run PyTorch fast-neural-style (FNS) example with ONNX.js in web browsers
 A fork of PyTorch [fast-neural-style (FNS) example](https://github.com/pytorch/examples/tree/master/fast_neural_style).
 The example has built-in onnx export that works with [ONNX Runtime](https://github.com/Microsoft/onnxruntime), but that's about it.
 This fork is to modify the example so it runs with [ONNX.js](https://github.com/Microsoft/onnxjs) in web browsers.

 Performance is not the key consideration here, but to make it runnable in target deep learning framework, such as web browsers with ONNX.js.
 Many workarounds are needed.
 This repository is to find out what it takes to make the model conversion a successful one.

-It follows the following process:
+It follows the process:
 <p align="center"><b>PyTorch FNS example --> PyTorch model files (.pth) --> ONNX model files --> ONNX.js on web browsers</b></p>

-As both PyTorch and ONNX.js are being updated frequently, to minimize the scope of change, _most changes happens in fast-neural-style example only_.
+As both PyTorch and ONNX.js are being updated frequently, to minimize the scope of change, _most changes happens in this fork of fast-neural-style example only_.

 This repo is based on [PyTorch v1.0](https://pytorch.org/get-started/locally/) and [ONNX.js v0.1.3](https://github.com/Microsoft/onnxjs/tree/v0.1.3) running on Windows 10 or Ubuntu 18.04.

 See [Making the PyTorch to ONNX.js conversion work](docs/readme.md) in docs if you are interested in technical details.

+Goto [fast-neural-style web benchmark](https://gnsmrky.github.io/pytorch-fast-neural-style-onnxjs/benchmark.html) as an example for a quick demo.

-## Setup and convert pre-trained PyTorch fast-neural-style model files (.pth) to ONNX (.onnx)
+## Setup and convert pre-trained PyTorch FNS model files (.pth) to ONNX (.onnx)

 1. Setup PyTorch - Follow the instructions at [PyTorch get started](https://pytorch.org/get-started/locally/) page:
    - Set up CUDA if necessary.